gwu-montreal/legacy-zine-site/content/articles/d-unionfaqs-what-are-strikes.md

+---
+title: What Are Strikes?
+type: unionfaqs
+---
 The topic of striking will necessarily come up whenever unions are being discussed.
 The thing is, nobody really wants a strike to happen.
 Workers generally just want to be able to do their job in good conditions, while being